 God made women for specific purposes and law enforcement is not one of those purposes.
 There are many reasons why I came to this conclusion, but I would like to share my top three reasons why I quit my job as a police officer:

-The police force was destroying my femininity
+1. The police force was destroying my femininity

-The police force is combat
+2. The police force is combat

 Please understand that this was not a flippant decision.
 To quit my job, initially, was one of the hardest decisions of my life.
 It took a year worth of praying, studying the Bible and many, many conversations regarding this topic of study that brought me to my conclusions.
 I was raised to believe that such women were heroes.
 My life was being turned upside down.

 The difficulty began at the very beginning.
 It came to my attention that I walked like a man.
 Yes, someone actually told me this.
-They said, Try walking like a woman.
+He said, “Try walking like a lady.”
 I tried and I couldn’t.
 I was so embarrassed.
 I walked with my shoulders swaying back and forth with my legs slightly spread apart.
-After this humiliating confrontation, I began to pursue my feminine qualities.
+After this shameful and humiliating confrontation, I began to pursue my feminine qualities.
 This was harder than any physical fitness I ever took.
 Harder than any workout I had ever done.
 Harder than the police academy and military basic training combined.
 And no, I am not exaggerating.
-On one of my weekends, I began to try to walk more like a woman and talk like a woman.
-I was doing so much better (granted, I was very conscientious about it).
-When the beginning of my work week started, I went into the locker room to change into my uniform.
-It was almost like flipping a switch.
-My body reverting to my manly walk.
-My voice naturally became lower.
-I was stunned.
-I was flabbergasted!
-I could not believe it.
-All that hard work down the drain.
-The police force environment was destroying my delicate femininity.
+I maxed out every physical ability test at the women’s standard and was always extremely close to maxing out the male standard.
+This was easy.
+What was difficult?
+What made me want to quit?
+Trying to put makeup on for the first time.
+Trying to curl my hair without burning myself.
+My life was backward.